 If you’re more of an adrenaline junkie and are looking for adventure and excitement, why not try drift diving in the world’s strongest currents in Saltstraumen?

 If you’re searching for world-renowned wreck diving, then get yourself to Narvik or Sørlandet, which provide ample opportunities to dive some of the most interesting wrecks from the Second World War, including German, English, Polish and Norwegian ships and even a German fighter plane.

-Top 6 Dive Sites in the Norway
+Top 6 Dive Sites in Norway

 Salstraumen is a top dive site for divers looking for an adrenaline rush.
-Home to the world’s strongest current, this is certainly not a dive site for the faint hearted.
+Home to the world’s strongest current, this is certainly not a dive site for the faint-hearted.
 The currents are so strong that they can reach up to 26 knots.
-It has been calculated that approximately every 6 hours, over 375 million cubic litres of water passes through the narrow and shallow straight of Saltstraumen.
+It has been calculated that approximately every 6 hours, over 375 million cubic liters of water passes through the narrow and shallow straight of Saltstraumen.
 Due to the fast currents, the water at this location is nutrient-rich, which feeds the uniquely rich fauna and marine life.

 If you get a chance to take part in this dive, you will have the chance to see huge schools of Cod and Coalfish that swim above you, sheltering you from the natural light from the surface.
-This dive site also provides a chance to get up close and personal with the incredible Wolf Fish and numerous beautifully coloured Nudibranchs as well as anemones within a large kelp forest.
+This dive site also provides a chance to get up close and personal with the incredible Wolf Fish and numerous beautifully colored Nudibranchs as well as anemones within a large kelp forest.
 This is by far one of the most exhilarating dive sites you will ever experience.